ACLU sues GT County, Sheriff in federal court

 “This is happening in other counties, but we are hoping that we will get a favorable result and that will tell other counties that what they are doing violates the ADA and the Eighth Amendment and that they will change their policies,” Davidson said.

-The suit asks the court to compel the jail to provide people who are incarcerated with medically assisted treatment for opioid use disorder if their doctor calls for the medications, Davidson said.
+The suit asks the court to compel the jail to provide people who are incarcerated with medically assisted treatment for opioid use disorder if prescribed, Davidson said.

 Grand Traverse County Prosecutor Noelle Moeggenberg said she was aware of the lawsuit, though had yet to receive the related legal paperwork.